evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_50_e-tron_quattro/_index.md

 Audi Q4 50 e-tron quattro has an all-wheel drive system supported by two motors.
 One on each axle.

-The standard suspension has steel springs with a fixed height, but an optional damping adjustment.
+The standard suspension has steel springs with a fixed height but an optional damping adjustment.
 The ground clearance with this suspension is 180 mm.

 You can order Audi Q4 50 e-tron quattro with an alternative sport suspension.
 The sport suspension has a fixed height and damping.
 The ground clearance with this suspension is 165 mm.